sammuelyee/docs/faqs.md

 UPDATE _tablename_ SET _longitude_ = split_part(_coordinates_, ', ', 2)
 {% endhighlight %}

 Notice that these SQL functions are expecting the value of the coordinates column to be similar to: "lat, long".
-If you use a different separator or your coordinates are in different order, you will have to adapt the previous queries to your specific syntax.
+If you use a different separator or your coordinates are in a different order, you will have to adapt the previous queries to your specific syntax.
 To learn more about SQL check out this [Map Academy](http://academy.cartodb.com/courses/04-sql-postgis.html) course.

 ### Which format uses CartoDB for the coordinates?